myquay/michael-mckenna.com/blog/content/post/2024/csharp-dot-net-1brc.md

 I'm going to try and improve the parser first. `ReadLineAsync` is a terrible choice because it's doing a [bunch of string things](https://github.com/Microsoft/referencesource/blob/master/mscorlib/system/io/streamreader.cs) that we don't need.

-My general strategy here is to work with the byte stream directly to avoid all the string operations and use Span<T> so we can avoid unnecessary allocations.
+My general strategy here is to work with the byte stream directly to avoid all the string operations and use Span<T> so we can avoid some unnecessary allocations.

 ```csharp
 Span<byte> buffer = new byte[1024 * 512];